AbinashChetia/QrCode_GenDec/README.md

 # QR Code Generator-Decoder
-This is a simple Python program that generates QR code from an input message and also decodes the same.
+This is a simple Python program that generates QR code as a PNG file from an input message and also decodes the same.
 It uses pyqrcode, pypng and pyzbar modules of Python.

 ## Installing the Python Modules
 The Python modules can be easily installed using pip.